Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Water flow is strongest early dry season.
 Conditions are most stable and access is most reliable.

-Conditions can change quickly outside peak season.
-Check official park updates before entering.
+Conditions can change quickly, especially outside of peak season, so always check official park updates before entering the water.

 Darwin